cits5501/cits5501.github.io/assets/workshops/workshop06-solutions.md

 \endgenericbox

-## C. Testing grammars -- coverage
+## 3. Testing grammars -- coverage

 Recall that when testing something that can be represented as a grammar, there are different levels of *coverage*